mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 # TDM Task Overview

 Data provisioning is implemented by creating and executing TDM tasks.
-TDM tasks are created via the TDM interface.

-A TDM task holds a list of instructions and settings that define the type and subset of processed entities, the source and target environments and additional information.
+A TDM task is created in the TDM interface.
+It holds a list of instructions and settings that define the type and subset of processed entities, the source and target environments and additional information.
 For example, create a task to copy 5 customers with small and medium business plans from Production into the UAT1 target environment.

 The actual data provisioning is performed by the task execution where each task can be executed multiple times.